juftin/camply/docs/command_line_usage.md

         found.
         [\*\*_example_](#continuously-searching-for-a-campsite)
 -   `--search-forever`
-    -   If `--continuous` is activated, this method continues to search after the first availability has been found.
+    -   Enables continuous searching.
+This method continues to search after the first availability has been found.
 The one caveat is that it will never notify about the same identical campsite for the same booking date.
         [\*\*_example_](#continue-looking-after-the-first-match-is-found)
 -   `--notifications`: `NOTIFICATIONS`
-    -   If `--continuous` is activated, types of notifications to receive.
+    -   Enables continuous searching.
+Types of notifications to receive.
 Options available are`email`, `pushover`, `pushbullet`, `telegram`, or `silent`.
 Defaults to `silent` - which just logs messages to console.
         [\*\*_example_](#send-a-push-notification)